Instagram is one of the top social media sites, and for a business, it’s important to think about using Instagram marketing to promote your brand.

 Recess, sparkling water company went for the pastel peachy colors that remind you of hot summer and sticks to the palette in all of their posts:

-Another step you can take is to think outside the box when uploading pictures or promoting your product.
+Another step you can take is to think outside the box when uploading pictures or promoting on Instagram.
 For example, one way to promote a brand on Instagram is to make sure that all images are appropriately named and are keyword-rich.

 If you have the opportunity to invest in a graphic design firm, it can be worth it to hire one to create custom graphics that can be added to your account.
 Alternatively, you can choose tools like Picmaker for editing your images and adding captivating captions – it can also help your quest to attract followers.